How to build a support ticketing system on WordPress

 Showing follow-up replies in the ticket entry

-Using these parameters, we can filter the View to ensure that it will only display the replies relating to the ticket that the user is looking at.
+Next, scroll down to the “Advanced” settings.
+Using filtering parameters, we can filter the View to ensure that it will only display the replies relating to the ticket that the user is looking at.
 This is very important, because without this filter, it will show all replies to all tickets, which is not what we want!

-This will filter the View such that it only display replies that match the ID of the current ticket.
+This will filter the View such that it only displays replies that match the ID of the current ticket.

 That’s it!